-A patient may also present with physical complaints related to undernutrition including dizziness, fatigue and headache, or abdominal symptoms such as nausea or bloating, unexplained vomiting, lack of appetite and constipation.
-The patient may deny any problem and offer assurances for concerns.
+The young person may also present with physical complaints related to undernutrition including dizziness, fatigue and headache, or abdominal symptoms such as nausea or bloating, unexplained vomiting, lack of appetite and constipation.
+The young person may deny any problem and offer assurances for concerns.